 Sergeant F. C. Nathan demonstrates the use of the M-16 assault rifle to Cambodian soldiers at Dong Ba Thin, Vietnam.
 By the end of 1971 New Zealand had withdrawn its combat troops and military medical personnel from Vietnam.
-New Zealand committed two training teams to Vietnam, following the withdrawal of its main units.
+New Zealand committed two training teams to Vietnam following the withdrawal of its main units.
 The first team, training South Vietnamese soldiers, was based at Chi Lang in southern South Vietnam, near the Cambodian border.
 A second team was based at Dong Ba Thin, at Cam Ranh Bay on the Vietnamese coast.
-This team trained Cambodian government soldiers, who would return to Cambodia to fight in the developing war against the Khmer Rouge.
-Both teams reported mixed results in their training efforts.
-In December 1972, following the election of the Labour government, the training teams were withdrawn, ending New Zealand's military involvement in Vietnam.
+This team trained Cambodian government soldiers to fight in the developing war against the Khmer Rouge.
+Both teams reported mixed results.
+In December 1972, following the election of a Labour government, the training teams were withdrawn, ending New Zealand's military involvement in Vietnam.

 Using this item

 National Army Museum, New Zealand

 This item has been provided for private study purposes (such as school projects, family and local history research) and any published reproduction (print or electronic) may infringe copyright law.
 It is the responsibility of the user of any material to obtain clearance from the copyright holder.